liquidctl/liquidctl/docs/developer/protocol/asus_ryuo.md

 ## Notes

-- Only the `"fans"`/`"fan"` channel is supported.
+- Only the `"fans"`/`"fan"` channel is supported as of this driver.
-- No real-time status or telemetry (e.g. fan RPM, temperature) is available for this device.
+- No real-time status or telemetry (e.g. fan RPM, temperature) is available for this device as of this driver.